Ridge2/Ridge2/README.md

-### Hi there, my name is Ridge, I create invisible Robots👋
+### Hi there 👋 my name is Ridge, I create invisible Robots

 Here are some ideas to get you started: